ubaldot/vim-markdown-extras/README.md

 Then, while letting the cursor on the bold text, hit `<localleader>d` to remove it.

-Next, try to do the same with arbitrary motion and by replacing `b` with `i` for italics, `s` for strike-through, `c` for code, etc.
+Next, try to do the same with arbitrary text-objects or in Visual mode by replacing `b` with `i` for italics, `s` for strike-through, `c` for code, etc.

 You can also highlight text with `<localleader>h`.
 However, the highlight is not persistent.
 As usual, you can remove the highlight with `<localleader>d`.

-See `markdown-extras-mappings` for all the possible text styles.
+See `:h markdown-extras-mappings` for all the possible text styles.

 ### Links